 On Tuesday morning, June 13, the Finance Committee of the Oakland City Council voted 3-1 to approve our request for $100,000 to fund the feasibility study for the Public Bank of Oakland!

 Councilmembers Kalb and Guillen, and Vice-Mayor Campbell Washington voted for the resolution; Councilmember Noel Gallo voted against, but expressed support for the concept.

 Our friends from DOME-Huichin, a fantastic local group under native leadership, working for divestment from banks that support the pipelines, also had a victory at the same meeting, where they proposed an amendment to Oakland’s Linked Banking Ordinance which will make divestment easier.
 This amendment passed the Finance Committee and was forwarded to the City Council, although a date was not set.

 Maren Poitras made a video that makes many of our arguments for us.

-Thanks to Friends member Maren Poitras for putting this together.
+Thanks to Maren for putting this together.
 Send it to your city councilmember, or your mayor if you’re not in Oakland.
-Also, please sign our petition to the City Council!
+Also, if you haven’t already done so, please sign our petition to the City Council!

 The Public Bank of Oakland will:

-- Get Oakland out from under Wall Street’s boot
+- Get Oakland out from under the control of nonlocal big banks

 - Reduce the cost of lending and borrowing for the City of Oakland and nearby communities that make use of the Bank